akalino/Clustering/README.md

 applied the binomial beta distribution and runs the maximum likelihood estimator.
 The bayesian approach allows for both data normalization and imputation of missing variables needed for the CLARA algorithm.

+Future hopes are to submit a pull request to add the CLARA algorithm to sklearn.